Example of a good questionnaire: Learn all about it

 Besides using clear language, keep questions brief and to the point.
 Questions that are too long can cause confusion, are harder to answer, and more likely to be skipped, all of which risk creating the same errors previously mentioned.

-4. Pay attention to the design of your questionnaire
+5. Focus on the logical design of your questionnaire

 Many aspects of a questionnaire affect a survey’s response rate, not just the way questions are worded.